ypriverol/github-paper/document/manuscript.md

 control system git, designed and developed by Linus Torvalds in 2005 to control and extend the Linux kernel development.
 It has become the most widely adopted version control system, used by major companies such as Google, Facebook, or Twitter, among others.
-GitHub is free to use for publicly available projects, therefore hosting millions of open source projects.
+GitHub is free of charge for public projects, therefore hosting millions of open source projects.
 In addition, it offers paid plans for private repositories.
 Some of our recommendations outlined below would be applicable to other hosting services as well.
 However our main aim here is to highlight specific GitHub features.
-We will then provide a set of recommendations for taking full advantage of its core features to facilitate and manage the work on a given bioinformatics project and increase its profile to the scientific community.
+We will then provide a set of recommendations for taking full advantage of its core features to facilitate and manage the work on a given bioinformatics project and increase its profile and visibility in the scientific community.

 ## Rule 1.
 Structure your projects: users, organizations, repositories and teams